jawanggit/jawanggit/README.md

 * Deep Learning with Python: I find neural networks fascinating and their application is the engine for many of today's newest technology (i.e. autonomous driving, voice-recognization products)

-* Learning how to automate ML models using Azure Machine Learning Studio as part of being Microsoft Certified: Azure Data Scientist Associate.
+* Learning how to automate ML models using Azure Machine Learning studio as part of being Microsoft Certified: Azure Data Scientist Associate.

 ### 💬 Ask Me About: